Council Tax privacy notice

 Who do you keep information about?

-We keep information about occupiers/owners of domestic properties in Darlington.
+We keep information about occupiers/owners of domestic properties in Darlington and members of their household.

 Why do you keep information about me?